wflageol-uqtr/ReplicationPackage-MappingStudy2022/readme.md

 ### Raw data

-You can find an Excel spreadsheet of the raw data at this link: [LINK]
+You can find an Excel spreadsheet of the raw data in the [data.xlsx](https://github.com/wflageol-uqtr/ReplicationPackage-MappingStudy2022/blob/main/data.xlsx) file above.

 The spreadsheet has different pages for different views of the data.
 Here is a summary: